NCATSTranslator/testing/onehop/test_triples/KP/Service_Provider/mydisease_README.md

 7. For PhenotypicFeature -> Disease: Use the following info to query using the HP ID for Hypogeusia
+Note: This operation's output ID is different than in the BTE interface (MONDO:0012107).
 ```
 fields: hpo.omim
 size: 1000